All Episodes

 Come on over here.

-The fuck, nigga?
+The fuck, nigga.

-As to why Kendrick had her character ask her own questions, Tony Hale, the actor who played game show host Jim Lang, told USA Today, that was a great device Anna used to show how this character's opportunity to turn the tables on that sexist culture, even if in the end it does bring her closer to that dangerous place, because it leads her to pick Rodney.
+As to why Kendrick had her character ask her own questions, Tony Hale, the actor who played game show host Jim Lang, told USA Today, that was a great device Anna used to show how this character's opportunity to turn the tables on that sexist culture, even if in the end it does bring her closer to that dangerous place because it leads her to pick Rodney.

-Another creepy scene in the film just before the taping begins involves Alcala telling Bachelor No.
+Another creepy scene in the film just before the taping begins involves Alcala telling bachelor number two Jed Mills, W sexism for the 1970s, bro.

 I always get the girl.